Skip to main content

 Work

-You can start as an engineering operative in a workshop or factory and do further training on the job to specialise in toolmaking.
+You could start as an engineering operative in a workshop or factory and do further training on the job to move into toolmaking and craft machining.

 Further information